postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 This example will create and execute a unary request.
 To learn about invoking the other method types, see [Using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/).

-> If you are using Postman for Web, you must use the Postman Desktop Agent.
+> If you are using the Postman web app, you must use the Postman Desktop Agent.
 See [Using the Postman web app](/docs/getting-started/installation-and-updates/#using-the-postman-web-app) for more information.

 1. In Postman, select  __New__ &gt; __gRPC Request__ to open a request in a new tab.
 (In the Postman desktop app, you can also select **⌘+N** or **Ctrl+N**, then select __gRPC Request__.)